Multi-Day Wine Escapes

 We are thrilled to introduce a selection of ...

-With the first day of winter just over two weeks away, it's time to start arranging your cold weather calendar.
+As winter approaches, it's time to start arranging your cold weather calendar.
 With a variety of exciting food and wine festivals taking place between now and the start of spring, there's really no excuse to stay at home.

 In McLaren Vale between 9th and 11th June, the annual Sea & Vines Festival returns for more revelling in the culinary and winemaking traditions of this premier food and wine destination with a beach lifestyle.
 As usual both d'Arenberg and Wirra Wirra Wines will be hosting Sea & Vines events.
 On Friday night, d'Arenberg invites visitors to Frisson Fest at Polly's - a relaxed and intimate night of comfort food and great tunes.
 On Saturday and Sunday, guets are invited to d’Arry’s Verandah for the Familial Feast.
 Nourish your soul and delight your taste buds as you submerge yourself in food both generous and comforting, drawn from some of Head Chef Peter Reschke’s favourite winter dishes (includes five shared dishes and one glass of wine per course).
 Short of time?
 Pop in and join Senior Winemaker Jack Walton at the Winemakers Table - explore d’Arenberg’s mediterranean wine varietals in the d’Arenberg Cube.
 The tasting will feature The Artisans wine range, best described as loud, fragrant and varietally distinct and take place at 11am each day.